pipu11qiao/note/vvim/practicalVim/chapter1-TheVimWay/introduce.md

 # Tip 1 Meet The Dot Command #

 The dot command lets us repeat the last change.
-It is the most powerful and verstile command in Vim.
+It is the most powerful and versatile command in Vim.

 # Tip 2 Don't Repeat Yourself #